 Meal Prep and Storage

-- To Prep-Ahead: Cook the sausage, make the roux, chop the veggies, and place each in individual containers in the refrigerator.
+- Prep-Ahead: Cook the sausage, make the roux, chop the veggies, and place each in individual containers in the refrigerator.

 FAQs